 An IPv6 address, conditional upon 128 bits, is significantly longer than an IPv4 address with its 32 bits.
 An IPv6 address is consequently 16 bytes long.
 Due to the size factor, the new IPv6 addresses are written in a different format than the IPv4 addresses used previously.
-Look at the examples in Table 9.6 on the following page.
+Look at the examples in Table 10.6 on the next page.

 As you can see in the table, IPv6 addresses are represented by hexadecimal numbers.
 The hexadecimal numbers are represented in two-byte segements separated by a colon.
-Therefore, there can only be a maximum of eight
+Therefore, there can only be a maximum of eight groups and seven colons in one address.
+Zero-bytes in front of a group can be omitted, but not if these are in the middle or at the end of a group.
+More than four zero-bytes following one another can be skipped by the omission character ::.
+However, only one omission character is allowed in one address.
+This omission procedure is technically referred to as "collapsing".
+IPv4 compatibility addresses are a specific example of collapsing: here, the IPv4 address is simply attached to the predefined prefix for IPv4 compatibility addresses.

 Local host ::1

 IPv4-compatible IPv6 address ::10.10.11.102

 (IPv6 supported)

 IPv4-mapped IPv6 address ::ffff:10.10.11.102

 (IPv6 is not supported)

 random address 3ffe:400:10:100:200:c0ff:fed0:a4c3

 Link-local address fe80::10:1000:1a4

 Site-local address fec0:1:1:0:210:10ff:fe00:1a4

-Multicast group ff02:0:0:0:0:0:2
+Multicast group ff02:0:0:0:0:0:0:2

 "All link-local routers"

-Table 9.6: Representation of Various IPv6 Addresses
+Table 10.6: Representation of Various IPv6 Addresses